catiapinho24/programming4everybody/README.md

 ## Setup

 **IMPORTANT:** This is an online learning series, and our teachers won't be able to help you with your computer configuration.
-If you are just moving your first steps (you don't know Git, Ruby, what a terminal is or any of the tools we are using), please **[stick to a REPL](#repl)!**.
+If you are just moving your first steps (you don't know Git, Ruby, what a terminal is or any of the tools we are using), please **[stick to a REPL](#repl)**!
 Do you want to configure your computer like a pro?
 [Learn how to do it with us](#going-further)!

 ### REPL